soudeepd/SCEM/README.md

 # SCEM

-R scripts to perform the Splitting-Coalescence-Estimation Method to model birth seasonality in studies of herd animals.
+R scripts to perform the Splitting-Coalescence-Estimation Method (cf. Chazin et al., 2018) to model birth seasonality in studies of herd animals.

 ## Authors